preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/groups/index.rst

 .. image:: user-magaments-groupd-list-omnia.png

-If you would like to list the users from one business profile only, use the filter Owner and add tha name of the business profile.
+If you would like to list the users from one business profile only, use the filter Owner and add the name of the business profile.

 .. image:: user-magaments-groupd-list-75.png